May 6, 2020

 When we started working on Gitpod, we had everything running locally in minikube, too.
 Very quickly we realized that this would not scale.
 Our SaaS offering is deployed in Kubernetes clusters across the globe—that’s nothing you’d want to replicate locally.

 For the past year the whole team has developed Gitpod in Gitpod.
 Everyone in the team can start coding on any branch immediately.
-That includes their own preview deployment which is already connected to and fully debuggable from their browser-based development environment.
+That includes their own preview deployment which is already connected to and fully debuggable from their browser-based developer environment.
 For a more in-depth look at our development pipeline—and what’s in it for you—check out Chris’ talk (inlined below) and our previous post on the matter.

 When reviewing a PR or starting work on that new cool feature, no developer wants to accidentally work with an old state.
 Imagine wasting hours hunting a bug that’s already fixed on master.
 Fresh working copies—and ideally dev environments—for each task would be great.